 6. Instead of kalojeere, you can use paanch phoron in phoron or tadka.

-7. Tomato is not mandatory in this cooking but used to enhance the taste and flavour.
+7. Tomato is not mandatory in this cooking but is used for enhancing the taste and flavour.

 8. Cook the dal (with tadka) until dal starts boiling, add a handful of chopped fresh coriander leaves (or cilantro) at the end (as garnishing) and our Bengali-style red lentil will be ready to eat.

-I used crushed garlic in tadka (rosun phoron) which makes a good flavour in masoor dal.
+I used crushed garlic in tadka (rosun phoron in bengali dialect) which makes a good flavour in masoor dal.
 In West Bengal, garlic is generally not used in making this dal, however, cooking masoor dal with garlic, is a common style among Bangladeshi Bengali.
 But must use tomato and coriander leaves for good taste and flavour.

-However, you can make it without garlic or even without onion, as my mom makes it for Arandhan(Ranna Puja occasion).
-She just make this dal with kalojeere shukno lonka phoron and nun and holud.
-No onion garlic, tomato or coriander leaves.
+However, you can make this dal without using garlic and onion, as my mom makes it for Arandhan(Ranna Puja occasion).
+She just make this dal with kalojeere shukno lonka phoron with nun and holud.
+At Ranna Puja, no onion garlic, no tomato or no coriander leaves are used for cooking this dal.

 Try this traditional Bengali-style red lentil dal at home.
-My step-by-step detailed recipe (with pictures) will help you at the best to make it perfectly.
+My step-by-step cooking details (with pictures) will help you at the best to make it perfectly.
 Let me know your opinion about this recipe in the comment section below.

 Check few more simple yet delicious Bengali dal recipes for having with rice

-How to make Peyaj phoron diye patla Bengali masoor dal recipe with step-by-step pictures
+How to make Bengali masoor dal (Bengali musur dal or musurir dal) recipe with step-by-step pictures

 How to Boil Masoor dal (in a saucepan/ in a pressure cooker)